afrozenpeach/CSharp_MARC/README.txt

  * @license   http://www.gnu.org/copyleft/lesser.html  LGPL License 3
  */

+2011-09-12 Changes:

+CSharp_MARC can now read MARCXML files.
+The FileMARCXML class can accept XML strings or native .NET XDocument objects and convert them to Record objects.
+The FileMARC(string source) constructor and ImportMARC function were duplicating code from the FileMARC.Add(string source) function.
+The coding horror is me :negative:

 2011-06-30 Change:

 Added Clone() to Fields, Subfields, and Records.
 This is a DEEP clone and all members should be properly cloned as new instances.

 2011-04-26 Change: